 Reason #6: Lauterbrunnen’s Bucket List Train Rides

 When you reach Kleine Scheidegg from Wengen, you make the achievement by seeing Eiger at a very close point.
 Now you might think that it’s the end of your journey, and you are now okay to go back to the village.
 But nope.
 The truth is, Kleine Scheidegg is just the start of more fun, the gateway to more experiences that puts a check on a traveler’s bucket list!

 Note that the train rides and package tickets to Jungfraujoch are costly.
-But I think it’s just fair to pay that much considering all that was built and the overall impressive experiences that you can encounter on top and along the ride.
+But I think it’s fair to pay that much considering all that was built and the impressive experiences you can encounter on top and along the ride.

 Reason #7: Jungfraujoch, Top of Europe

 Jungfraujoch Train rides bring you to the most epic views and most fantastic experiences in the Bernese Alps, located at the 4000-meter peaks of Jungfrau massif.
-It’s again, once-in-a-lifetime experience to have, especially that it lets you do the following:
+It’s, again, a once-in-a-lifetime experience to have, especially since it lets you do the following: